Evidently, love must begin with looking for the good news in the other.

 The purpose of the Spitzer Center is to strengthen culture, faith and spirit in Catholic organizations for the new evangelization.
 Read "Why the Spitzer Center Adopted a Catholic Mission" by Father Spitzer here.

 Father Robert Spitzer, S.J. is currently the President of the Magis Center of Faith and Reason and the Spitzer Center for Ethical Leadership.
-The former is dedicated to showing the close connection between faith and reason in contemporary astrophysics, philosophy, and historical study of the New Testament.
-The latter is dedicated to personal and cultural transformation that supports principle-based ethics and leads to noble and enduring success.
 Father Spitzer was President of Gonzaga University from 1998-2009.
-He has published 5 books and numerous scholarly articles, started 6 national institutes, and speaks widely on the philosophy of science, philosophy of God, and ethics.
-Fr.
-Spitzer has as spoken to thousands of audiences, and has done ethics consulting for over 300 organizations, including Boeing, Caterpillar, Toyota, Costco, the British Prime Minister's Cabinet, the leadership of Costa Rica, Protestant and Catholic leadership in Northern Ireland, and the Orthodox Church in Russia.
+He has published 5 books, started 6 national institutes, and speaks widely on the philosophy of science, philosophy of God, and ethics.
+He has done ethics consulting for over 300 organizations, including Boeing, Caterpillar, Toyota, Costco, the British Prime Minister's Cabinet, the leadership of Costa Rica, Protestant and Catholic leadership in Northern Ireland, and the Orthodox Church in Russia.
 Father Spitzer is the author of New Proofs for the Existence of God: Contributions of Contemporary Physics and Philosophy, Spirit of Leadership: Optimizing Creativity and Change in Organizations, Five Pillars of the Spiritual Life: A Practical Guide to Prayer for Active People, Healing the Culture: A Commonsense Philosophy of Happiness, Freedom, and the Life Issues, Ten Universal Principles: A Brief Philosophy of the Life Issues, as well as videos such as Suffering and the God of Love, and Healing the Culture.

 Copyright © 2012 The Spitzer Center